TuomoKareoja/product-type-sales-predictions/README.md

 │   └── main           <- LaTeX, PDF, etc.
 │
 ├── src                <- Source code for use in this project.
-│   │
 │   ├── data           <- Scripts to download and generate data.
-│   │
 │   ├── models         <- Scripts to train models and then use models to make │   │                     predictions.
 Hyperparameter tuning done in notebooks.
-│   │
 │   └── visualization  <- Scripts to create exploratory visualizations
 │
-├── .env               <- variables for dotenv.
-NOT in version control ├── .gitignore
+├── .gitignore
 ├── environment.yml    <- Conda environment file for reproducing the environment.
 ├── LICENSE.md         <- MIT Licence